zedlopez/ifm/Writing with Inform.md

 but they are not allowed to overlap other than by one being entirely inside the other.

+The effect of writing `The Arboretum is in the Public Area.` is that the Arboretum has a _property_ called its `map region` set to the `Public Area`.
+(More on properties later.)
+Every room has a `map region` property, but this is just set to `nowhere` unless the source text explicitly says otherwise: that is, by default rooms are not in any region at all.
+Where a room is in multiple regions, as in the case of the `Arboretum` being in both the `Public Area` and the `University Parks`, its `map region` is the innermost region it belongs to: so, in this case, `map region of the Arboretum` evaluates during play as `Public Area`.
+But the tests `if the Arboretum is in the Public Area` and `if the Arboretum is in the University Parks` are both true.

 ### See Also

 - [Improving the index map] for ways to adjust the way the index map is drawn or exported for publication.

+- [A word about in] for a fuller explanation of how Inform decides whether something is or isn't `in` something else, which has some special cases to handle regions.

 ## Kinds {KINDS} {PM_BothRoomAndSupporter} {PM_CantContainAndSupport} {PM_MiseEnAbyme} {PM_KindsIncompatible}